The Beginning (Black Eyed Peas album): Commercial performance

 The album debuted at number six on the Billboard 200 chart, with first-week sales of 119,000 copies in the United States.
 It is their third album to chart inside the top ten, but their lowest charting album since Elephunk, which peaked at number 14 in 2003.
 As of October 2011, the album had sold over 800,000 copies in the United States.

 In the United Kingdom, the album debuted at number 17 selling 34,006 copies.
 After a performance on The X Factor on December 5, 2010, the album rose eight places to number nine and subsequently spent three weeks in the top ten.
 In Canada, it debuted at number two selling 27,400 copies in its first week, being kept off the top spot by a margin of 200 copies behind Susan Boyle's The Gift.
 The album debuted at number one in France, selling 35,653 copies in its first week.
-It is the Black Eyed Peas' third consecutive number-one album in the country.
+It is Black Eyed Peas' third consecutive number-one album in the country.

 In Germany, the album debuted at number five and started to slowly fall down.
 In its third week, the album was at No. 9 but could jump to No. 7 the following week.
 Following the success of the single "The Time (Dirty Bit)", the album rose from No. 7 to No. 2 in its fifth week, the album's peak position.